Alan Lescht and Associates successfully represents federal government employees in cases before the Merit Systems Protection Board (MSPB).

 GSA fired our client following the Western Regions Las Vegas Conference scandal in 2013.
 We appealed his termination to the MSPB and argued that the agency failed to prove that Mr. Weller engaged in conduct unbecoming of a federal employee.
 MSPB law judge Ronald Weiss reversed Mr. Weller’s termination, and ordered the agency to return him to work.
 He also awarded our client 19 months’ back pay.

-We represented a Department of Navy employee who received a proposed removal for Unacceptable Performance following alleged unsuccessful completion of their PIP.
-We argued that the Agency was holding the employee to an unreasonably high standard of performance and that the employee had met the PIP requirements.
-Based on our arguments, the Deciding Official reversed the proposal and held that our client did perform at an acceptable level during the PIP and returned the employee to their position.
+The U.S. Department of the Navy proposed to remove our client for Unacceptable Performance after he allegedly failed to complete a Performance Improvement Plan (PIP).
+In our response, we argued that the agency held the employee to an unreasonably high standard of performance and that the employee had met the PIP requirements.
+Based on our arguments, the deciding official rescinded the proposed removal and determined that our client did perform at an acceptable level during the PIP.
+The client remained in his position.

 MSPB Judge Holly Parks reversed the agency’s decision to remove our client based on medical inability to perform following a hearing.
 Our client had been placed on a 12 month travel restriction by his physician.
 Although the judge found that traveling was an essential function of our client’s job, she determined that the penalty of removal “exceeded the tolerable limits of reasonableness” and rescinded the removal and reinstated our client with back pay and benefits.
 The judge noted that the 12 month travel restriction was set to expire 2 ½ months after the agency issued its removal decision.
 She held that it was unreasonable for the agency to remove our client before it could determine, in 2 ½ months’ time, if he could return to the full range of duties, as waiting another 2 ½ months was not placing a an undue strain on the agency.